 A minor in Natural Sciences requires the completion of 21 credit hours of coursework in Natural Sciences.
-The 7 credit hours of science courses taken under General Education Requirements can be used to fulfill the minor.
+The 7 credit hours of science courses taken under the General Education Requirements can be used toward fulfilling the minor requirements.

-Students who successfully complete the natural sciences minor will be able to:
+Students who successfully complete the Natural Sciences minor will be able to:

-- Demonstrate knowledge and understanding of the major concepts and principles in Biology, Chemistry, or Physics according to the levels of courses completed in each subject area. - Demonstrate problem-solving abilities and apply scientific methods to investigate the natural world. - Synthesize a convincing argument in the language of science. - Acquire adequate preparation for careers in natural sciences and/or be admitted to and be successful in professional programs.
+- 1. Demonstrate knowledge and understanding of the major concepts and principles in Biology, Chemistry, or Physics according to the levels of courses completed in each subject area. - 2.
+Demonstrate problem-solving abilities and apply scientific methods to investigate the natural world. - 3.
+Synthesize a convincing argument in the language of science. - 4.
+Acquire adequate preparation for careers in natural sciences and/or be admitted to and be successful in professional programs.